MailMan PHP Extension Reference Documentation

 void put_Pop3SPA(bool boolVal);

-Note: If SPA (i.e. NTLM) authentication does not succeed, set the Global.DefaultNtlmVersion property equal to 1 and then retry.
+Note: If SPA/NTLM authentication fails, set Global.DefaultNtlmVersion = 1 and retry.

 top